OpenFAST/openfast/docs/source/install/index.rst

 debugger.
 This build type also adds flags for generating runtime checks that would otherwise result in undefined behavior. ``MinSizeRel`` adds basic optimizations and targets a minimal size for the generated executable.
-The next level, ``RelWithDebInfo``, enables vectorization and other more agressive optimizations.
+The next level, ``RelWithDebInfo``, enables vectorization and other more aggressive optimizations.
 It also adds debugging symbols and results in a larger executable size.
 Finally, use ``Release`` for best performance at the cost of increased compile time.